 Click here to watch other CASA volunteers talk about their experiences.

-We are currently seeking applicants for our Fall 2017 training class.
+We are currently seeking applicants for our Winter training class.
 Scroll to the bottom of this page for application info.

 What is a CASA Volunteer?
 CASA volunteers (Court Appointed Special Advocates) provide a powerful voice in court for abused and neglected children.
 They investigate, examine and recommend to the Juvenile Judge the best option for a safe and permanent home for the children assigned to them.
 CASA volunteers spend the majority of their time interviewing adults involved in the case, including teachers, foster parents, attorneys, caseworkers, counselors, parents, medical professionals and family members to determine the facts and circumstances of the child’s situation.
 Click here to read the full CASA volunteer job description.